tibs/what/readme.rst

 * :every day <day> -- every month on that date, ':every day 8'.
   Note that this will not set an event in months which do not have that date.
-* :first <nam> -- the first day of that name in a month, ':first Mon'
+* :first <nam> -- the first day of that name in each month, ':first Mon'
-* :second <nam> -- the second day of that name in a month
+* :second <nam> -- the second day of that name in each month
 * :third <nam>
 * :fourth <nam>
 * :fifth <nam>
-* :last <nam> -- the last day of that name in a month
+* :last <nam> -- the last day of that name in each month
-* :lastbutone <nam> -- the penultimate day of that name in a month
+* :lastbutone <nam> -- the penultimate day of that name in each month
 * :easter <nam> [<year>] -- where <nam> is 'Fri', 'Sat', 'Sun' or 'Mon' ('easter Fri' means the Friday of Easter in that current year), or
 * :easter <index> [<year>], where <index> is relative to Easter Sunday, so ':easter -1 2013' would mean the same as ':easter Sat 2013'. case, if the <year> is omitted, then the "start" year is used, and the event is set to repeat each Easter on that (relative) day.
-Note that if a ':easter' event is followed by ':yearly', then that is the meaning it has, a repetition on that day relative to Easter, not a repetition of that *particular* date.
+Note that if a ':easter' event is followed by ':yearly', then that iseachthe meaning it has, a repetition on that day relative to Easter, not a repetition of that *particular* date.